logo

 Admission Requirements

 The minimum admission requirement for paralegal associate programs is most often a high school diploma or equivalent.
 A foundational paralegal certificate or previous post-secondary education is not required.
 Some schools may offer transfer credit for general or paralegal coursework completed at another institution, such as a paralegal certificate program.
 Schools may require a minimum grade point average (GPA) of 3.0 or higher, but the GPA requirement varies for each school.
-A minimum GPA is also required once a student is officially admitted into the paralegal program for courses completed towards the degree.
+A minimum GPA is also required once a student is officially admitted into the paralegal program for courses completed toward the degree.
 Applicants usually need to submit high school transcripts, application forms, a statement of purpose, and letters of recommendation from teachers or employers.

 Core Concepts and Coursework